Our vision: Learn. Inspire. Achieve.

 Literacy development involves encouraging children to link sounds and letters and to begin to read and write.
 Within the classroom we encourage this with the use of Talk for Writing and daily stories.
 This is where the children are able to tell their own stories, which are scribed by an adult, and then perform them to the class.

-Mathematics involves providing children with opportunities to develop and improve their skills in counting, understanding and using numbers, calculating simple addition and subtraction problems; and to describe shapes, spaces, and measures.
+Mathematics involves providing children with opportunities to develop and improve their skills in counting, understanding and using numbers, calculating simple addition and subtraction problems; and to describe numerical patterns.
 We follow the CPA (Concrete, Practical and Abstract) approach in maths, it is a highly effective approach to teaching that develops a deep and sustainable understanding of maths in pupils.
-This is approach is continued throughout the school.
+This approach is continued throughout the school.

-Understanding of the world involves guiding children to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, technology and the environment.
-All classes have ‘Outdoor Learning’ once a week which helps the children learn through what they do, through what they encounter and through what they discover.
+Understanding of the world involves guiding children to make sense of their past and present world, people, culture and their community and the natural world through opportunities to explore, observe and find out about people, places, technology and the environment.

 Expressive arts and design involves enabling children to explore and play with a wide range of media and materials, as well as providing opportunities and encouragement for sharing their thoughts, ideas and feelings through a variety of activities in art, music, movement, dance, role- play, and design and technology.
 All classes have music lessons deliver by Brent Music Service.